jongio/vscodespaces/vs-online/how-to/vside.md

 ![Create a new Codespace](../images/vside-quickstart-02.png)

 - **Name**: Name your Codespace after the project or task that you'll be using it for. (e.g. 'Todo App Environment', 'PR Review', 'Shopping Cart Feature')
-- **Git Repository**: If a path to a Git repository is provided, VS Online will automatically clone that repository into the Codespace.
+- **Git Repository**: If a path to a Git repository is provided, Codespaces will automatically clone that repository into the Codespace.
 You can specify a Git repository in one of many formats:
   - **Absolute Http(s) Git URL**: A complete Http or Https Url.
 It may end in a `.git` extension.
 Examples include:
     - https://github.com/organization/repo.git
     - https://organization@dev.azure.com/organization/repo/_git/repo